-This is the sixty ninth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Sodwana Bay, South Africa.
+This is the sixty-ninth in a series of reviews of the best dive resort locations around the world.
+In this post, the focus is on Sodwana Bay, South Africa.

 In addition to this series on dive resort locations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.